Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 A part of the circle is then the half transposon and the rest of the circle is a part of the gene where the transposon is inserted in.
 Using PCR and primers, this can then be unfolded by cutting the circle at the halved transposon.
 The part of the gene is then between the transposon quarters.
+The transposon sequence contains an adapter that is used for sequencing, thus only the transposon is sequenced.
+The location where a sequencing read maps to the reference genome during the pre-processing (see next section) indicates the location where the transposon has been inserted.
 Since the sequence of the transposon is known, the part of the gene can be extracted.
 This is repeated for the other half of the transposon that includes the other part of the gene.
 When both parts of the gene are known, the sequence from the original gene can be determined.